MineLaup/minelaup.github.io/docs/development/server.md

 - [ ] Search list for curseforge mods
   - [ ] Show the selected mod from the output list
   - [ ] Install the selected mod
-    - [ ] Allow the user to select the prefered version
+    - [ ] Allow the user to select the preferred version
-    - [ ] Warn the user about dependancies to install
+    - [ ] Warn the user about dependencies to install
 - [ ] Mark a mod has required or optional
 - [ ] Manage the modpack version
   - [ ] Created a new release version